carson920/scrabble-bot/README.md

 # scrabble-bot
 Bots playing scrabble games.
-Can be adapted for statistical purposes. e.g the probability of KINGWOOD being played in a game.
+Can be adapted for statistical purposes.
 Assumed to play the highest score move every turn.

 Sample output: